What Is C.E.M.&.N.T. * ?

 So in this view, they were using the same muscles, but in patterns of movement or action they were not used to, and that is what produced the ache or pain patterns.

 And as we’ll discuss on a different web page, it was NOT so-called (true) “weakness” in their muscles!!!
 Although it often FEELS that way!

-And a LOT of people have VERY tight muscles, but NO pain!
+And to confuse us all, a LOT of people have VERY tight muscles, but NO pain!

 Something ELSE must be going on then, right?

 (Yes, that’s a word in the dictionary.
 It means to disconcert or confuse.)